fossabot/cordova-contacts-swagger-api/README.md

 $ npm run pretest

 ```

+These commands also generate

+* Detailed code coverage reports at `{PROJECT_ROOT}/coverage/lcov-report/index.html`, as well as
+* `lcov.info` and
+* `clover.xml` files, which you can send to CI test coverage services like Coveralls.

 ## 5. Contributions
 :family: We warmly welcome contributors.
 Check out the guidelines for [Contributing to `cordova-contacts-swagger-api`](./.github/CONTRIBUTING.md) and our [Contributor Covenant Code of Conduct][code-of-conduct-url].